Updated: Oct 14

-The cannabis plants contain over 100 biologically active compounds called cannabinoids.
-The most abundant of all these chemicals are THC and CBD which are extensively studied for their role in the body.
+The cannabis plant contains over 100 biologically active compounds called cannabinoids.
+The most abundant of all these chemicals are THC and CBD, which are extensively studied for their roles in the body.
 Marijuana and other cannabis extracts that have a high content of tetrahydrocannabinol (THC) are generally utilized for recreational purposes.
 Because of their intoxicating effects, they’re unsuitable for medical benefits, primarily because THC is associated with many undesired effects such as sedation and poor coordination.
-These effects are quite opposite to what is needed in epilepsy patients.
+These effects are quite opposite to what is needed for epilepsy patients.

 Role Of CBD In Epilepsy

-CBD acts on two different types of receptors called cannabinoid receptor type 1 (CB1) and 2 (CB2) that are widely distributed throughout the endocannabinoid system.
-Naturally, these receptors are the site of action for arachidonic acid derivatives, also called as “endogenous cannabinoids”.
-The CB1 receptors are mainly found in the neurons whereas the CB2 receptors are present in macroglial cells - supporting cells in the CNS that are responsible to remove damaged neurons and maintain CNS health.
+CBD acts on two different types of receptors, called cannabinoid receptor type 1 (CB1) and 2 (CB2), that are widely distributed throughout the endocannabinoid system.
+Naturally, these receptors are the site of action for arachidonic acid derivatives, also known as "endogenous cannabinoids."
+CB1 receptors are mainly found in neurons, whereas CB2 receptors are present in macroglial cells, supporting cells in the central nervous system that are responsible for removing damaged neurons and maintaining central nervous system health.
 Thus, the binding of CBD to these receptors modulates the function of the endocannabinoid system that brings about the changes in neuronal functions.

-The excessive neuronal firing and the transmission of these impulses from one neuron to another are the causes of abnormal brain activity and seizure.
-Uncontrolled release of neurotransmitters - the chemical substances that conduct signals from one neuron to another - play a major role in epilepsy provocation.
+Excessive neuronal firing and the transmission of these impulses from one neuron to another are the causes of abnormal brain activity and seizures.
+Uncontrolled release of neurotransmitters, the chemical substances that conduct signals from one neuron to another, play a major role in epilepsy provocation.
 Studies have revealed that endocannabinoids play an important role in controlling nerve transmission and modulating the rate of neuronal firing.

-A trial conducted in 2017 by Devinsky that included 120 children and young adults with Dravet syndrome and drug-resistant epilepsy and were divided into treatment group and placebo group.
+A trial conducted in 2017 by Devinsky included 120 children and young adults with Dravet syndrome and drug-resistant epilepsy, who were divided into a treatment group and a placebo group.
 Patients in the treatment group received 20 mg/kg/day of CBD for a period of 14 weeks.
 The frequency of seizures was reduced from 12.4 to 5.9 in the patients who were given CBD.
-Also, 43% of the patients in the treatment group had a >50% reduction in the frequency of seizures.
-Patients having seizures without convulsions were not affected by CBD therapy remarkably.
+Also, 43% of the patients in the treatment group had a greater than 50% reduction in the frequency of seizures.
+Patients having seizures without convulsions were not affected by CBD therapy, remarkably.
 In the treatment group, 5% of the patients also became seizure-free during treatment.

 Another study that included 162 patients with Dravet syndrome and Lennox-Gastaut syndrome was published in 2016.
 The patients were treated with 2-5 mg/kg of CBD per day with a titrated dose of up to 50 mg/kg/day for a period of 12 weeks.
 The study found a 36.5% reduction in seizures with the greatest reduction recorded in patients with atonic and focal seizures.